TwoCrow/Fight-Club/README.md

 PLEASE NOTE
 ---
 This program is HORRIBLY UNFINISHED.
 It's just a fun little project that I started working on in my spare time.
-In its current state, it has at least two memory leaks.
-I am ignoring these for now in the interest of having the program working for a single, less-complex
-task: generating the fighters.
+In its current state, it is very unfinished, and I don't doubt that I am causing a memory leak somewhere.
+I am ignoring these for now in the interest of having the program working for a single, less-complex task: generating the fighters.

 As I work on the program, I will update the code here and update this readme to reflect these changes.